Brenda Bailey: Life and early career

+Political career

 She was elected to the Legislative Assembly of British Columbia for the riding of Vancouver-False Creek in the 2020 election, defeating the incumbent BC Liberal candidate and former Vancouver mayor Sam Sullivan.
 She was named Parliamentary Secretary for Technology and Innovation by Premier John Horgan on November 26, 2020.
 She was then appointed Minister of Jobs, Economic Development and Innovation by Premier David Eby on December 7, 2022.

 With the False Creek riding dissolved and redistributed ahead of the 2024 provincial election, she ran in the newly established riding of Vancouver-South Granville, where she was re-elected MLA.
 She was subsequently named Minister of Finance in November 2024.
+The government's 2026 provincial budget forecasted a record deficit of over $13 billion and implemented public sector job cuts over three years.